chris-l/bin-packing-grid/README.md

 It will try to fit everything and leave no spaces, but in case there are gaps left, it will create **div** elements to fill them.

+And just for the record, the size of the elements are never changed at all; the elements are only reordered.

 Also, this element is responsive.

 It uses Polymer 1.0 and it doesn't require jquery or any other library - no dependencies except Polymer itself.

+## Algorithm

+This uses a variation of the best-fit algorithm; it tries to fit each element and check the possible positions but it first gives priority to the one that keeps the height of the grid smaller.

 ## Demo